Can You Insure a Salvage Title Car?

 • Schedule an inspection

-Should You Buy a Car with a Salvage Title?
+Buying a Car with a Salvage Title

 Buying a salvaged car could be more trouble than it’s worth for most people.
 Below are some pros and cons of buying one of these vehicles: